-Keliher, a Democrat, was the representative for Massachusetts's 9th congressional district from 1907 to 1911.
+Keliher was the representative for Massachusetts’s 9th congressional district and was a Democrat.
+He served from 1907 to 1911.

 From Nov 1903 to Mar 1911, Keliher missed 164 of 735 roll call votes, which is 22.3%.
 This is on par with the median of 26.8% among the lifetime records of representatives serving in Mar 1911.
 The chart below reports missed votes over time.

 |Dec 1905-Feb 1906||25||4||16.0%||29th|

 |Dec 1906-Mar 1907||34||9||26.5%||62nd|